LambdaHack/LambdaHack/README.markdown

 LambdaHack is a small [roguelike] [1] game written in [Haskell] [2].
 It is getting more and more configurable and aims to become a flexible rouguelike engine, suitable for large and small dungeon crawling games of arbitrary themes.
-In particular, we try to keep the AI code independent of particular monster, item and terrain definitions.
+In particular, we try to keep AI independent of monster, item and terrain definitions.

 Compilation and installation